ndhngoc91/COMP90082_S1_TO_2021/README.md

-    ├── diagrams                                    # Documents about the product architecutre ├── documents                                   # All other relevant docs ├── prototypes                                  # All the prototypes created for the application ├── LICENSE
+    ├── diagrams                                    # Documents about the product architecutre ├── documents                                   # All other relevant docs ├── prototypes                                  # All the prototypes created for the application ├── test                                        # Test plans for the product ├── LICENSE
     └── README.md